-All centres had taken prior achievement of candidates into account and had identified their development needs.
-Many centres had their own candidate training plans and these were clearly documented.
+All centres had taken prior achievement of candidates into account (often by way of a Navigator report) and identified their development needs.
+Many centres had their own candidate action/training plans and these were clearly documented.

 Criterion 3.3: Candidates must have scheduled contact with their assessor to review their progress and to revise their assessment plans accordingly.